top of page

 DETAILS

-The Wild Arts Learning Conference is a unique opportunity for educators to learn about nature-based arts they can use in their programs.
+The Wild Arts Learning Conference is a unique opportunity for educators to learn about heritage skills and nature-based arts they can use in their programs.

 Participants will have daily presentations, engage with hands-on learning workshops and network with fellow educators.